San Francisco City Hall: Architecture

 The building's vast open space is more than 500000 ft2 and occupies two full city blocks.
 It is 390 ft between Van Ness Avenue and Polk Street, and 273 ft between Grove and McAllister Streets.
 Its dome, which owes much to Mansart's Baroque domes of the Val-de-Grâce (church) and Les Invalides in Paris, rises 307.5 ft above the Civic Center Historic District.
 It is 19 ft higher than the United States Capitol, and has a diameter of 112 ft, resting upon 4 x 50 ton (44.5 metric ton) and 4 x 20 ton (17.8 metric ton) girders, each 9 ft deep and 60 ft long.

 The building as a whole contains 7,900 tons (7,035 metric tons) of structural steel from the American Bridge Company of Ambridge, Pennsylvania near Pittsburgh.
 It is faced with Madera County granite on the exterior, and Indiana sandstone within, together with finish marbles from Alabama, Colorado, Vermont, and Italy.
 Much of the statuary is by Henri Crenier.

 The upper levels of the Rotunda are public and handicapped accessible.
 Opposite the grand staircase, on the second floor, is the office of the Mayor.
 Bronze busts of former Mayor George Moscone and his successor, Dianne Feinstein, stand nearby as tacit reminders of the Moscone assassination, which took place just a few yards from that spot in the smaller rotunda of the mayor's office entrance.
 A bust of former county supervisor Harvey Milk, who was assassinated in the building was unveiled on May 22, 2008.
-While hard to discern these days, the inscription that dominates the grand Rotunda and the entrance to the mayor's small rotunda, right below Father Time, reads:
+The inscription that dominates the grand Rotunda and the entrance to the mayor's small rotunda, right below Father Time, reads: